dunyarahim/mini-portfolio-generator/README.md

 # mini-portfolio-generator

 A simple, vanilla JavaScript project that builds a personal portfolio website from a structured data.json file.
-No backend, no frameworks — just HTML, CSS, and JavaScript.
+No backend, no frameworks, only HTML, CSS, and JavaScript.

 ✨ **Features**